 This Convention shall not affect the rights and obligations of the Parties under the rules of general international law with respect to the international responsibility of States.

-States Parties agree that any future trade and investment agreements they negotiate, whether amongst themselves or with third parties, shall not contain any provisions that conflict with the implementation of this Convention and shall ensure upholding human rights in the context of business activities by parties benefiting from such agreements.
+States Parties agree that any future trade and investment agreements they negotiate, whether amongst themselves or with third parties, shall not contain any provisions that may conflict with or undermine the implementation of this Convention and shall ensure upholding human rights in the context of business activities by natural or legal persons benefiting from such agreements.

-States Parties agree that all existing and future trade and investment agreements shall be interpreted in a way that is least restrictive on their ability to respect and ensure their obligations under this Convention, notwithstanding other conflicting rules of conflict resolution arising from customary international law or from existing trade and investment agreements.
+States Parties agree that all existing and future trade and investment agreements shall be interpreted in a way that is least restrictive on their ability to respect and ensure their obligations under this Convention, notwithstanding other rules of conflict resolution arising from customary international law or from existing trade and investment agreements.

 Section III